-Relatively new on the scene, Jerome Prévost, and his estate called Champagne La Closerie, is part of a small but growing group of tiny producers making intense, vinous-styled Champagnes.
-Rather than follow the traditional Champagne model of blending grapes, vintages, and vineyards to produce a "standardized" product, Prevost (as well as some other of these "Champagne Renegades") produce single vineyard, single-vintage and single varietal wines.
-In his case, this means 100% Pinot Meunier all from his two hectare vineyard of Les Beguines in Gueux, and all from a single vintage which is disgorged once a year in the fall,
+Jérôme Prévost and his estate of Champagne La Closerie is part of a small but powerful coalition of tiny producers making intense, terroir-transparent, vinous Champagnes.
+Rather than follow the traditional Champagne model of blending grapes, vintages, and vineyards to produce a "standardized" product, Prevost and fellow "Champagne Renegades" produce single-vineyard, single-vintage, single-varietal wines.
+In his case, this means 100% Pinot Meunier from his two hectares vineyard of Les Beguines in the Vallée de la Marne village of Gueux.

-Jerome started on the path to winemaking after inheriting these two hectares of vines from his grandmother.
-She had previously rented out the vines for others to tend; in 1987, Jerome took over and began to sell his grapes directly to négociants.
+Prévost started on the path to winemaking after inheriting these two hectares of vines from his grandmother.
+She had previously rented out the vines for others to tend, until 1987, when Jérôme took over and began to sell grapes directly to négociants.
 In the mid-1990's, he began working at Jacques Selosse.
-Soon thereafter, in 1998, with the help of his mentor, Anselme Selosse, he began producing tiny quantities of his own wine in Selosse's cellars in Avize.
+Soon thereafter, in 1998, with the help of his mentor Anselme Selosse, Prévost began producing tiny quantities of his own wine in Selosse's cellars in Avize.
 He continued to produce his wine there until 2001, when he built a cellar near his vineyard in Gueux.